mpizenberg/lowrr/README.md

 To install the `lowrr` command-line program, simply download the executable for your platform (Windows, MacOS, Linux) on the latest release.
 TODO: make a GitHub release.
-Then simply extract and put it in a directory listed in your `PATH` environment variable.
+Then simply extract and put the executable in a directory listed in your `PATH` environment variable.
 This way, you will be able to call `lowrr` from anywhere.

 ## Usage